O2 and VCCP Give EU Roaming a Football Travel Story

 This campaign doesn't ask you to imagine a lifestyle, and instead asks you to remember a feeling.

-It's that specific mix of uncertainty and curiosity when you're somewhere unfamiliar and following your phone somewhere you've never been.
+It's this specific mix of uncertainty and curiosity when you're somewhere unfamiliar and just being guided by your phone to a place you've never been.

 This territory is both universal and undersold in telecom advertising, where most campaigns still default to speed claims, coverage maps, and price comparisons.

-O2 has consistently avoided that trap by telling heartfelt stories after heartfelt stories
+O2 consistently avoided this trap by telling heartfelt stories

 The film is well-made, the product claim is true, and the OOH execution is clever.

-As a piece of brand-building tied to a real product differentiator, it's a strong entry.
+As a piece of brand-building connected to a real product differentiator, we think it's one of the stronger telecom campaigns of the summer.

-In other news, Wieden+Kennedy London recently reangled Ford's entire European identity around instinct and physical movement with "Ready Set Ford."
+Wieden+Kennedy London took a similar approach with Ford, reangling its entire European identity around instinct and physical movement with "Ready Set Ford."

 Want to spark joy among your audience?
 Check out the top experiential marketing agencies that design campaigns to do just this.